^

 , medical expert

-Glucose is one of the most important components of blood; its amount reflects the state of carbohydrate metabolism.
-Glucose is evenly distributed between blood shaped elements and plasma with some predominance in the latter.
-The concentration of glucose in the arterial blood is higher than in the venous blood, which is explained by its continuous use of tissues and organs by cells.
-The concentration of glucose in the blood regulate the CNS, hormonal factors and liver.
+Glucose is one of the most important components of blood; its quantity reflects the state of carbohydrate metabolism.
+Glucose is evenly distributed between the formed elements of the blood and plasma, with some predominance in the latter.
+The concentration of glucose in arterial blood is higher than in venous blood, which is explained by its continuous use by tissue and organ cells.
+The concentration of glucose in the blood is regulated by the central nervous system, hormonal factors, and the liver.

 Age